Orchestration Components

 Component-Specific Configuration

-Component-specific configurations are dependent up on the specified Component Type of a Component.
+Component-specific configurations are dependent upon the specific Component Type.
 The available configurations for each Component are documented on that Component's documentation page.
-Note that some Component-specific configurations allow for the entry of an expression.

 Expressions

-Depending on where and expression is used, it has access to different set of variables/functions.
+Depending on where an expression is used, it has access to different set of variables/functions.

 All expressions have access to the following Javascript variables/functions: